 Layers add dimension

-Think about adding texture and layers in your wardrobe.
-For boys, perhaps a t-shirt, vest and hat would look great.
-Little girls look adorable in a sweater dress, tights, boot socks and a simple headband.
-Dad can wear jeans and coordinating shirt, and mom will round the entire family out with great boots, leggings, a darling dress and a scarf.
-Chunky necklaces, shawls, ponchos, wraps and cardigans all give your photo a put-together look.
-Also bring along a coordinating blanket to either sit on or wrap up in if your photographer wants you to get cozy.
+Think about adding texture and layers to your wardrobe.
+For boys, perhaps a t-shirt, vest, and hat would look great.
+Little girls look adorable in a sweater dress, tights, boot socks, and a simple headband.
+Dad can wear jeans and a coordinating shirt, and mom will round the entire family out with great boots, leggings, a darling dress, and a scarf.
+Chunky necklaces, shawls, ponchos, wraps, and cardigans all give your photo a put-together look.
+Also, bring along a coordinating blanket to either sit on or wrap up in if your photographer wants you to get cozy.